stanl3y/teaching/workshop-grep/notes.md

 [Olympics]
 [colleges]
 [us-presidents]

-disclaimer: the information in the datafiles may be incomplete and/or incorrect -- they are merely meant to provide exercises for this workshop, NOT to serve as a truthful/reliable source of information
 ```

+__disclaimer__: the information in the datafiles may be incomplete and/or incorrect -- they are merely meant to provide exercises for this workshop, NOT to serve as a truthful/reliable source of information